 Something to pray

 O God, with each child we see the promise of your hope in gleaming eyes.
-They are eyes which sometimes suffer, but can so quickly flicker with a joy which finds you at its source.
+They are eyes that sometimes suffer, but can so quickly flicker with a joy that finds you at its source.
 Help me to never be intransigent to the needs of these children.
-Help me to re-discover the child-like gifts which you have granted to me.
-With these re-discovered gifts give me the courage to take the steps needed to bringing those flickers of happiness into the lives of children, and thus bring forth your realm of everlasting peace, found in the laughter of children.
+Help me to rediscover the child-like gifts that you have granted to me.
+With these rediscovered gifts, give me the courage to take the steps needed to bring those flickers of happiness into the lives of children, and thus bring forth your realm of everlasting peace, found in the laughter of children.
 Amen.

 Ryan Sirmons is a pastor of the United Church of Christ of Annapolis, USA, who trained at Westminster College, Cambridge.